 He was a music scholar at Eton College and then organ scholar at King’s College, Cambridge from 1991-4, graduating with a first and the MPhil degree.
 While there he studied the organ with David Sanger and in Holland with Jacques van Oortmerssen.
 From 1996-2001 he was Sub-Organist at Christ Church, Oxford and as such toured in Europe, the US, Brazil and Japan and made several recordings.
 Having won the top prizes awarded at the 1997 St Alban’s Interpretation Competition, and the Recital Gold Medal at the 1998 Calgary Competition, he concentrated on a freelance career between 2001 and 2003.
 From 2003-2005, he combined a busy international career with the post of Organist-in-Residence at First Congregational Church, Los Angeles, home to the world’s largest church organ.

 In 1999 he made the first of numerous appearances at the Proms: he gave a solo recital in 2006 and was a Featured Artist in 2011 with performances including Michael Berkeley’s Organ Concerto.
 He will be playing at the Proms again in September 2015.
 In 2002 he made his Festival Hall and Symphony Hall debuts, and returned to both venues in 2014.
 He has toured widely in Europe, the US and the Far East, and has forged a strong link with the BBCNOW and the BBCSingers.
 He also has an established partnership with the trumpeter Alison Balsom, with past concerts including the Moscow Arts, Three Choirs and Passau Festivals, and the Organ Gala Launch Concert at the Royal Festival Hall in March 2014.
-In 2016, he will be performing at the National Convention of the American Guild of Organists.
+In 2016, he performed at the National Convention of the American Guild of Organists.

 Teaching and Composing

-He is much in demand as a teacher, including for the RCO, and will be on the jury for the St Albans International Organ Festival in 2017.
+He is much in demand as a teacher, including for the RCO, and was on the jury for the St Albans International Organ Festival in 2017.
 In recent years he has composed a number of choral and organ works, including a collaboration with the poet Francis Warner; performances include those by the choirs of King’s and St. John’s Colleges, Cambridge.
 In September 2013 the Bach Choir and RPO under David Hill gave the premiere of his Blitz Requiem in St. Paul’s Cathedral.